 The employment contracts for Stanley and Steven Tanger, the Company's two most senior executives, provide for annual cash bonuses based upon the Company's performance as measured by FFO per share.
 FFO is a widely accepted financial indicator used by certain investors and analysts to analyze and compare one equity REIT with another.
-FFO is generally defined as net income (loss), computed in accordance with generally accepted accounting principles, before extraordinary items and gains (losses) on sale or disposal of depreciable operating properties, plus depreciation and amortization uniquely significant to real estate.
+FFO is generally defined as net income (loss), computed in accordance with generally accepted accounting principles, before extraordinary items and gains (losses) on sale or disposal of depreciable operating properties, plus depreciation and amortization uniquely significant to real estate and after adjustments for unconsolidated partnerships and joint ventures.
 The Company may also consider the award of cash bonuses and awards to any executive officers and key employees if certain performance criteria are met.